SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 However, the wireless router does not re-order packets arriving out of order at the wireless router as this will increase latency experienced by the flow.

 The server should provide a sequence number that identifies the sequence of packets for a transport connection carrying the media flows.

+REQ-SEQUENCE: ??
+I am completely unclear the value / purpose of this use-case.

 ## Host-Network Metadata {#host-network}